LET OUR VIRGINIA CAR ACCIDENT ATTORNEYS HELP YOU MOVE FORWARD

-To prove that you are suffering from emotional distress, you need to provide evidence of your symptoms.
+You need to provide evidence of your symptoms to prove that you are suffering from emotional distress.
 This can include:

-- Medical Records – If you have been treated for emotional distress after the car accident, your medical records can be used as evidence.
+- Medical Records – If you have been treated for emotional distress after a car accident, your medical records can be used as evidence.

 - Therapy Notes – If you are receiving therapy or counseling for emotional distress?
 Your therapist’s notes can be used as evidence.

 - Witness Testimony – If you have any friends or family members who witnessed the accident and saw your emotional distress symptoms, their testimony can be used as evidence.

 If you are successful in proving your case, you may be able to receive compensation for medical expenses, lost wages, and pain and suffering.